simonrehel/platformTechnicalChallenge/README.md

 - Also, when loading the image, we make sure to reduce it to a predefined maximum dimension, so we can predict the additional memory needed for that
 - Therefore we can predict the number of parallel threads that could run safely at all time within the memory limitation

-Note that gray/white/black RGB values were discarded to get more meaningful results.
+Note 1: Gray/white/black RGB values were discarded to get more meaningful results.

+Note 2: There are duplicate URLs in the input file.
+If it's something that could really happen, we should improve the program so it keeps track of already processed URLs and does it only once.